-Choosing a preschool for your child can seem like such an overwhelming task.
-These tips will guide you through how to choose a preschool that’s right for your family.
+You may be wondering how to choose a preschool that is the perfect fit for your child and family.
+I certainly understand just how overwhelming that task can seem.
+These tips will guide you through deciding on a preschool that’s right for your family.

 If you’re a regular reader of Fun-A-Day, you know I have more than 10 years’ experience in early childhood education.
 I’ve taught kindergarten, Reading Recovery, and pre-kindergarten.
 So it’s not surprising that I’m often asked for advice for choosing a preschool.